shubhsherl/whatsapp-web-interaction-suite/README.md

 ### 👥 Recipient Options
 - **Single Contact**: Send to individual recipients
 - **Multiple Contacts**: Send to multiple recipients at once
-- **CSV Upload**: Import contacts from CSV files with validation
+- **Spreadsheet Upload**: Import contacts from CSV or Excel files with validation

 ### 📋 Templates
 - **Template Management**: Create, edit, and delete message templates
 - **Variable Support**: Use variables like {{name}}, {{number}}, {{time}}
-- **CSV Column Variables**: Use any column from your CSV as a variable
+- **Spreadsheet Column Variables**: Use any column from your spreadsheet as a variable

 ### 📊 History & Analytics
 - **Message History**: Track all sent messages